cusnir/repdata_pa2/PA2.md

 Storms and other severe weather events can cause both public health and economic problems for   communities and municipalities.
 Many severe events can result in fatalities, injuries, and   property damage, and preventing such outcomes to the extent possible is a key concern.

 This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA)   storm database.
 This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.

-The basic goal of this analysis is to explore the NOAA Storm Database and answer some basic   **Questions** about severe weather events:
+The basic goal of this analysis is to explore the NOAA Storm Database and answer next **Questions** about severe weather events:

 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 2. Across the United States, which types of events have the greatest economic consequences?

+The analysis performed in this report shows that most harmfull weather evetns to humman population is caused by Tornados, Excessive Heat and Floods.
+On the other hand the most economical impact on property is related to Huricane/typhoon, tornados, storms.
+The most damage produced to agriculture, crop damage is caused by Droughts, Floods, Ice Storms and Hails.

 ## Data Processing